 Meat grade?
 Beef is graded based on the age of the animal and the amount of fat marbling.
 Click here for more about beef grades.
-The more marbling, the better because fat makes the meat more tender, flavorful, and juicy.
+The more marbling the better because fat makes the meat taste more tender, flavorful, and juicy.
 The most common grades, from lowest to highest are: USDA Select, USDA Choice, USDA Prime, and Wagyu.
 Choice or Prime are my favorite grades.
-Wagyu is well marbled and will be more juicy, so if you can find it, and if you can afford it, go for it.
+Wagyu is well marbled and will be more juicy, so if you can find it, and afford it, go for it.
 Most of the top competition teams are now using prime or Wagyu.
 But it is very expensive.
-But grade alone will not guarantee the meat will be tender.
-Brisket is just an ornery piece of meat and if you want it tender, you've got to work.
+And grade alone will not guarantee that the meat will be tender.
+Brisket is just an ornery piece of meat, and if you want it tender, you've got to work.
 Tasty is easy.
 Tender is not.

 Trim?
-Let's get this straight, the thick fat cap does not penetrate the meat when it melts.
+Let's get this straight: the thick fat cap does not penetrate the meat when it melts.
 I discuss this myth here.
 Some cooks like to leave the entire fat cap on the meat as insulation, trimming what remains before serving.
 This helps moderate the heat during cooking.
-Others trim most of it off before cooking, leaving a layer of 1/8" to 1/4", reasoning that spices and seasoning on the fat cap will never penetrate it and then it is wasted when you trim off the fat at the table.
-Some even remove much of the fat layer between the two muscles.
+Others trim most of it off before cooking, leaving a layer of 1/8" to 1/4", reasoning that if you leave the fat cap on, spices and seasoning will never penetrate to the meat, and then the seasoning is wasted when you trim off the fat at the table.
+Some cooks also remove much of the fat layer between the two muscles, the flat and point.
 I trim the cap to 1/4" or less.
-It helps seal in moisture and, after it shrinks to about 1/8" during cooking, most people will not trim it off.
-Also, while slicing, some of the melted fat will run down across the meat making it shiny and juicy.
+A little fat helps retain some moisture in the meat, after the fat shrinks to about 1/8" during cooking, most people will not trim it off, so the seasoning remains.
+Also, while slicing, some of the melted fat will run down across the meat, making it shiny and juicy.

 Rub?
-Before it is cooked, many of the best Texas barbecue joints simply use "Dalmatian rub" for their authentic Texas brisket recipe: Liberal amounts of Morton's kosher salt and coarsely cracked black pepper.
+Before it is cooked, many of the best Texas barbecue joints simply use "Dalmatian rub" for their authentic Texas brisket recipe: liberal amounts of Morton's kosher salt and coarsely cracked black pepper.
 For them, stylin' is to add some cayenne and garlic powder to the rub.
-Some leave it on the meat overnight in the fridge, but others just season the meat and toss it on the pit.
-Leaving it on overnight is a good technique because the salt will start to penetrate.
-The other spices won't but you want that NaCl flavor amplifier down in there where it can also help the proteins retain moisture.
-On the competition circuit many cooks use a complex secret concoction of herbs and spices that give a little spark to the bark, the flavorful crust that forms after all that cooking.
+Some leave the rub on the meat overnight in the fridge, but others just season the meat and toss it on the pit.
+Leaving salt on the meat overnight is a good technique because the salt will start to penetrate.
+The other spices won't, but you want that NaCl flavor amplifier down in the meat where it can also help the proteins retain moisture, the basic result of brining.
+On the competition circuit, many cooks use a complex secret concoction of herbs and spices that give a little spark to the bark, the flavorful crust that forms after all that cooking.
 I salt it the night before with 1/2 teaspoon of kosher salt per pound of meat, thicker on the point than the flat.
 Then I apply my Big Bad Beef Rub while the smoker is heating up, about an hour before cooking.
 This approach is discussed in my article on the Science of Rubs.

-My experience that slathers make little or no difference in the final outcome.
-Mustard is water, vinegar, and maybe white wine (all mostly water) with mustard powder mixed in.
+Don't get too bogged down in this detail.
+My experience is that slathers make little or no difference in the final outcome.
+Mustard is water, vinegar, and maybe white wine with mustard powder mixed in.
 The amount of mustard powder is so small that by the time the water steams off and drips away, the mustard powder remaining is miniscule.
-If you want a mustard flavor, you will do much better by simply sprinkling it on the meat.
-I usually use water beacuse the components of the rub dissolve better in water than oil.
-Far more important is what is in the rub than under the rub.
-So use whatever you want for a slather.
+If you want a mustard flavor, you will do much better by simply sprinkling mustard powder on the meat.
+I usually use water because spice rubs dissolve better in water than oil.
+Far more important than what's under the rub is what is in the rub itself.
+So use whatever liquid or fat you want for a slather.

 Pump?
 Many competition cooks like to inject brisket with an internal marinade by using large hypodermics and other gimcracks.
 These "pumps" add moisture, break down tough fibers, and add flavor.
-Many of the champs have been injecting the meat with a product called Fab B Light or Butcher BBQ Brisket Marinade, both moisturizers, tenderizers, and flavor enhancers.
+Many of the champs have been injecting the meat with a product called Fab B Light or Butcher BBQ Brisket Marinade, both of which are moisturizers, tenderizers, and flavor enhancers.
 Fab B contains hydrolyzed soy protein, vegetable oil, sodium phosphates, monosodium glutamate, autolyzed yeast extract, xanthan gum, disodium inosinate, and guanylate.
 Butcher contains hydrolyzed vegetable protein (hydrolyzed soy and corn protein and salt, with partially hydrogenated vegetable oil [cottonseed, soybean] added), monosodium glutamate, sodium phosphate, and xanthan gum.
 Some traditionalists think this is way too Barry Bonds and are repulsed by the idea.
 The results speak for themselves.
 They are winning.
 A lot.
-If you choose to inject and don't want all the chemicals, don't use anything very flavorful, just plain beef broth.
-In most recipes I specify low sodium broth, but actually the saltier version is better in this case.
-It is like brining and the salt helps retain moisture as well as enhances flavor.
+If you choose to inject and don't want all the chemicals, don't use anything that tastes very different from beef.
+Just use plain beef broth.
+In most recipes, I specify low sodium broth, but actually the saltier version is better in this case.
+It is like brining, and the salt helps retain moisture as well as enhance flavor.
 Insert the needle parallel to the grain so it doesn't leave tracks in the finished meat.
 Click here for more on injecting and injectors.

-This melting is called rendering.
-We know that rendered fat can run over bare muscle, basting it, but little will go to the underside of the meat.
+This melting of fat is called rendering.
+We know that rendered fat can run over bare muscle, basting it, but very little will go to the underside of the meat.
 Most of it will just run down the sides and drip off.
-So the only basting is on the sides.
+So the only basting occurs on the sides.

 - We know that all the fat does not render during cooking.

 - We know that rub applied to a thick fat cap will not contact the meat because the fat is a barrier.
-If the fat cap is very thin some might get through.
+If the fat cap is very thin, some spices might get through.